jgermain/Phased-Array-Antenna-Simulation-MATLAB-/README.md

 # Phased Array Antenna Simulation (MATLAB)

 ## Overview
-This project is a MATLAB-based simulation of a **uniform linear phased array antenna**, developed to study electronic beam steering and key radiation pattern performance metrics.
-The simulation is built from first principles using the analytical **array factor formulation**, with a focus on understanding how array parameters affect beam shape and sidelobes.
+This repository contains a MATLAB-based simulation of a **uniform linear phased array antenna**, developed from first principles using the analytical **array factor formulation**.
+The project focuses on electronic beam steering and quantitative evaluation of radiation pattern performance metrics.

-The project serves both as a learning tool and a foundation for more advanced phased array analysis, including amplitude tapering and hardware-aware beamforming.
+The goal of this project is to build a clear theoretical and practical foundation in phased array behavior while producing clean, extensible simulation code suitable for further research, coursework, or hardware-oriented extensions.

 ---

-## Features
+## Key Features
 - Electronic beam steering via progressive phase shift
-- Visualization of radiation patterns for a uniform linear array
+- Radiation pattern visualization (linear, normalized, and dB scales)
-- Analysis of grating lobes as a function of element spacing
+- Analysis of grating lobe formation as a function of element spacing
-- Computation of key antenna performance metrics:
+- Automated computation of core antenna performance metrics:
   - **Half-Power Beamwidth (HPBW)**
   - **First-Null Beamwidth (FNBW)**
   - **Sidelobe Level (SLL)** (linear and dB)
-- Structured storage of simulation results for reuse and analysis
 - Annotated plots for clear interpretation of results
+- Export of performance metrics to structured tables and CSV files

 ---

 ## Performance Metrics
-The simulation computes and reports key phased array performance metrics directly from the array factor:
+The simulation extracts standard phased array performance parameters directly from the computed array factor:

 - **Half-Power Beamwidth (HPBW)**
-  Angular width of the main lobe at the −3 dB (0.707× peak) level.
+  Angular width of the main lobe measured at the −3 dB (0.707× peak) level.

 - **First-Null Beamwidth (FNBW)**
   Angular separation between the first nulls surrounding the main beam.